 Our Love for Suspension Bridges

-After a tour of the Dzong, we collected our GoPro from the security and headed over to Punakha suspension bridge.
+After a tour of the Dzong, we collected our GoPro from the security and headed over to the Punakha suspension bridge.
 It is a short walk from the Dzong to the suspension bridge.
 During the walk you will come across a lot of medicinal plants.

 The Punakha suspension bridge is one of the longest that we have crossed.
-It would easily be over 150m and took us almost 4 minutes to cross.
+It would easily be over 150m and took us over 4 minutes to cross.
 The suspension bridge was originally built over the Pho Chu river to provide the locals a shortcut to Punakha Dzong.

 The Highlight of Our Punakha Trip - The Homestay